Barclays Community Football Fund

 Sprowston Football Club, Norwich

-We’ve transformed their current unisex changing rooms to create separate facilities for their growing female teams to use (pictured left), including adding a WC cubicle for the first time (replacing their current all urinal line-up!)
+We’ve transformed their current unisex changing rooms to create separate facilities for their growing female teams to use, including adding a WC cubicle for the first time (replacing their current all urinal line-up!)
 We’ve also redecorated the spaces to make them more accommodating and welcoming to both males and females, creating a sense of joint pride amongst the teams and ultimately invite more to be included to play in the ‘Ability Counts’ league.
+Sprowston then went on to receive post-project support through the VIY Club Improvement Programme, part of our partnership with Sport England.

 Saltley Stallions Football Club, Birmingham